 Measure the impact of your SEO activities

-Once you decide to improve your rankings and integrate changes on the web, be sure to keep track of what impact these changes will have on your traffic.
-You should also have in mind that after you make these changes, it takes some time for search engines to crawl and reindex your content.
+Once you have decided to improve your rankings and make changes to your website, you should keep track of how these changes affect your traffic.
+You should also keep in mind that it takes some time for search engines to crawl and reindex your content after you make these changes.

-If these changes cause that your landing page is getting better in SERP, it’s obvious that it had a positive impact.
-That’s why it makes sense to continue what you did and apply changes to other content as well.
+If these changes cause your landing page to improve in the SERP, it’s obvious that it had a positive impact.
+That’s why it makes sense to continue what you’ve been doing and apply changes to other content as well.

-If your ranking dropped, it’s better to undo the changes and find out if your rankings dropped because of it or due to other reasons (such as updating the search engine algorithm).
+If your rankings drop, it’s better to undo the changes and find out if your rankings dropped because of them or for other reasons (such as a search engine algorithm update).

-Additionally, do not only follow specific queries but the overall performance of the related landing page.
-Some changes may have a positive impact on a small part of the queries, whereby the overall performance of landing page might get worse.
+In addition, you should not only track specific search queries, but also the overall performance of the related landing page.
+Some changes may have a positive impact on a small portion of queries, but the overall performance of the landing page may be worse.